Pontiac Mills

 18 ? unknown demolished

-Now refers to small building in parking lot; former café for employees
+~1900 Now refers to small building in parking lot; former café for employees - did not originally have a Bldg # Single tenant

 Floors 2-3: one apartment each